fs-webcomponents/fs-elements/README.md

 Try out the [sample app](https://fs-wc-sample-app.herokuapp.com/) to see the components in action.

+## Goals

+Make it easy for developers to add FamilySearch functionality to their websites.

 ## Current Status

 The web components are in a beta state.
 The concept has been proven and the